MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4412.md

 # Fixed Asset Analysis Excel (report)

-The **Fixed Asset Analysis Excel** report shows different fixed asset details in the given time periods, such as book value, depreciation, and acquisitions.
+The **Fixed Asset Analysis Excel** report shows fixed asset details in given time periods, such as:

+- Book value
+- Depreciation
+- Acquisitions

-You can specify the starting and ending dates for the report, and whether you want to include only sold assets or include inactive fixed assets.
+You can specify the starting and ending dates for the report, whether to include only sold assets, or whether to include inactive fixed assets.

 The report Excel workbook contains three worksheets that you can use to analyze your fixed assets data:

-- Fixed Asset Analysis,
+- Fixed Asset Analysis
-- Book Value, and
+- Book Value
 - FixedAssetData

 [!INCLUDE [excel-reports-use-the-worksheets](../includes/excel-reports-use-the-worksheets.md)]